-Your research training will include eight 3-day workshops at The Shard, with two 3-day workshops and two 1.5 day workshops at our University of Warwick campus, delivered by leading WBS faculty.
+Your research training will include a series of workshops delivered by leading WBS faculty at The Shard and at our University of Warwick campus.
 Workshops integrate content, theory, design and research methods, through a review of relevant literature.

 There are a number of non-assessed milestones across your study period.
 These help to develop softer skills and application of theory to your writing.
 At each of these milestones, you will receive tailored feedback from a panel of senior academics to help finesse your project and ensure your research is on-track.

 In addition, there are formal milestones in the form of progress review panels where you share and discuss your work with an expert panel, who provide you with important feedback and direction.
 In order to progress, you are required to pass these milestones.

 In order to be awarded your Doctor of Business Administration degree, you will have to demonstrate innovation in the application of knowledge through a thesis.
 The thesis can be delivered in two different formats:

 Option 1: A single integrated thesis or monograph

 Option 2: Portfolio

 For both formats’ students will need to examine a real-world problem relating to their business through situation analysis, systematic literature review, synthesis of extant knowledge, problem description, solution design, and implementation evaluation.
 The key differences between the two options relate to the form in which the results and tangible outputs arising from the project are presented.
 An indicative word count for the thesis would be 80,000 words.